2021 Transformative Piano Master Class Series

 Picture yourself making this empowering transformation in a supportive group of fellow pianists who, like you, want to take their playing to a whole new level.

-That’s what this seven-week series of piano master classes can do for you.
+That’s what this six-week series of piano master classes can do for you.
 You’ll receive an in-depth, foundational experience of Madeline Bruser’s transformative approach to practice and performance.
 It’s designed to help you overcome technical and musical obstacles so you can perform with more confidence and expressive power.

 Unlike any other program for pianists, this series will provide you with the practical support of mindfulness techniques and group discussions, along with intensive work at the piano, to help you trust your body and mind in practice and performance and to maximize your ease and musicality.